-Though potatoes are rich in vitamin B6 and C, the index of these both decreases if you bake the potato.
+Though vegetables are rich in vitamin B6 and C, the index of these both decreases if you bake it.

-An excellent method to reduce the glycemic index of a potato is to cook it first, and then cool or reheat it.
+An excellent method to reduce the glycemic index of a it is to cook it first, and then cool or reheat it.

 Did you know that

-The content of nutrients in a potato changes according to the sort of potato and the method that you use to prepare it.
+The content of nutrients in a vegetable changes according to the sort of it and the method that you use to prepare it.

-Some essential nutrients are in the skin (or peel) of the potato, such as minerals and fibre.
+Some essential nutrients are in the skin (or peel) of the vegetable, such as minerals and fibre.

-Fried and processed potatoes have more calories (and fat), and fewer nutrients.
+Fried and processed ones have more calories (and fat), and fewer nutrients.

 There are some interesting recipes that you can try